Drive digital transformation with low-code platforms

-Low-code tools are useful for addressing organizations’ growing needs for specialized apps.
+Low-code tools are useful for addressing organisations’ growing needs for Specialised apps.
 These platforms have significant benefits over traditional development methods and thus an important role in digital transformation efforts.
 Some of these benefits include:

 - Cross-platform build functionality.
 Most low-code platforms allow users to build apps that work on all platforms and devices from the start, saving time and creating positive experiences for app users no matter what device they use.